keithowino/top-ceaser-cipher/README.md

-#   TOP CEASER CIPHER
+#   TOP CEASAR CIPHER

-This is a study follow up on the creation of a Ceaser Cipher program.
+This is a study follow up on the creation of a Ceasar Cipher program.

 <!-- ![designer](./static/images/designer.gif) -->

 >Love this project?
 Buy me a coffee...
 ---

-The Ceaser Cipher program takes a string of text and returns a new string with each of it's individual letters shifted into a new letter according to the shift difference stated.
+The Ceasar Cipher program takes a string of text and returns a new string with each of it's individual letters shifted into a new letter according to the shift difference stated.

 for instance